Ag News

 The competition featured awards for Top Overall Shooter, Top GFB Team, Top Team (1st-3rd Place), and Junior Shooter divisions.

 Top Shot Award Sponsor, Alliant Insurance Services, provided cash prizes and plaques to top teams and shooters.
-Plaques were provided by Keystone Memorials in Elberton.
+Plaques were made by Keystone Memorials in Elberton.

 Additional prize packages were generously provided by Piedmont Brewery in Griffin, Cherokee Rose Sporting Clays, and Blanche Farms in Bolingbroke.